 How do I determine if a will has been filed with the probate division and what should I do if it hasn’t?

-How to Check if a Will Has Been Filed in North Carolina
+How to Check if a Will Has Been Filed in Pennsylvania

 When someone dies, their will may guide the distribution of assets.
-In North Carolina, the first step is to confirm whether the original will has been lodged with the clerk of superior court in the jurisdiction where the deceased lived.
-Under North Carolina law, deposit and retention of wills in court follow specific rules:
+In Pennsylvania, the first step is to confirm whether the original will has been filed with the Register of Wills in the county where the deceased lived.
+Under Pennsylvania law, wills are typically filed when offered for probate after death.

-• Locate the clerk’s office.
-Contact the clerk of superior court in the county of the decedent’s last residence.
+- Locate the Register of Wills office.
+Contact the Register of Wills in the county of the decedent’s last residence.
 You can call or visit in person to inquire about the estate file under the decedent’s full legal name and date of death.

-• Search the court’s records.
-Most clerk’s offices keep a probate index or register of wills.
+- Search the county records.
+Many counties maintain probate indexes or estate search tools.
 Ask to view the probate docket or online register for entries showing the filing of a will.
-Some offices now offer limited online search tools.

-• Confirm probate status.
-If a will is on file, the clerk’s office will note whether the will has been admitted to probate.
-Probate confirms the clerk recognized the will as valid for administering the estate.
+- Confirm probate status.
+If a will is on file, the Register of Wills office can indicate whether the will has been admitted to probate.

 By following these steps, you gain clarity on whether an estate administration under the terms of the will has begun.